Ready to see what we have coming?

 When I first started shooting the BRN-180 I was shocked at how smoothly the overall gun shoots.

-I plan to suppress it and once I get my suppressor for the gun I will update my review.
+I plan to suppress it, and once I get my suppressor for the gun, I will update my review.

-The BRN-180 is available in a number of calibers including 5.56, 7.62×39 and my personal favorite .300 Blackout.
+The BRN-180 is available in several calibers, including 5.56, 7.62×39, and my favorite .300 Blackout.

 If you want to grab some .300 Blackout check out these deals.

-After shooting the BRN 180 I fell in love with it.
 I know, I know, how cliche to say that about a gun.

 I don’t think I can recommend this gun enough.
 The only downside would be that the charging handle reciprocates.